Iceland: Music

 Much Icelandic music is related to Nordic music, and includes folk and pop traditions.
-Notable Icelandic music acts include medieval music group Voces Thules, alternative and indie rock acts such as The Sugarcubes, Sóley and Of Monsters and Men, jazz fusion band Mezzoforte, pop singers such as Hafdís Huld, Emilíana Torrini and Björk, solo ballad singers like Bubbi Morthens, and post-rock bands such as Amiina and Sigur Rós.
+Notable Icelandic music acts include medieval music group Voces Thules, alternative and indie rock acts such as The Sugarcubes, Sóley and Of Monsters and Men, jazz fusion band Mezzoforte, pop singers such as Hafdís Huld, Emilíana Torrini, Laufey and Björk, solo ballad singers like Bubbi Morthens, and post-rock bands such as Amiina and Sigur Rós.
 Independent music is strong in Iceland, with bands like múm and solo artists such as Daði Freyr.

 Traditional Icelandic music is strongly religious.
 Hymns, both religious and secular, are a particularly well-developed form of music, due to the scarcity of musical instruments throughout much of Iceland's history.
 Hallgrímur Pétursson wrote many Protestant hymns in the 17th century.
 Icelandic music was modernised in the 19th century when Magnús Stephensen brought pipe organs, which were followed by harmoniums.
 Other vital traditions of Icelandic music are epic, alliterative, and rhyming ballads called rímur.
 Rímur are epic tales, usually a cappella, which can be traced back to skaldic poetry, using complex metaphors and elaborate rhyme schemes.
 The best-known rímur poet of the 19th century was Sigurður Breiðfjörð (1798–1846).
 A modern revitalisation of the tradition began in 1929 with the formation of Kvæðamannafélagið Iðunn.

-Among Iceland's best-known classical composers are Daníel Bjarnason and Anna S. Þorvaldsdóttir, who in 2012 received the Nordic Council Music Prize and in 2015 was chosen as the New York Philharmonic's Kravis Emerging Composer, an honor which includes a $50,000 cash prize and a commission to write a composition for the orchestra; she is the second recipient.
+Among Iceland's best-known classical composers are Daníel Bjarnason and Anna S. Þorvaldsdóttir, who in 2012 received the Nordic Council Music Prize and in 2015 was chosen as the New York Philharmonic's Kravis Emerging Composer, an honour which includes a $50,000 cash prize and a commission to write a composition for the orchestra; she is the second recipient.

 The national anthem of Iceland is Lofsöngur, written by Matthías Jochumsson, with music by Sveinbjörn Sveinbjörnsson.